-Revenue is primarily derived from pediatric healthcare services to patients, including private duty nursing, therapy services, and adult home health and hospice services ("patient revenue") and from the delivery of enteral nutrition and other products to patients ("product revenue").
-The services provided by the Company have no fixed duration and can be terminated by the patient or the facility at any time, and therefore, each treatment is its own stand-alone contract.
+Revenue is primarily derived from pediatric healthcare services to patients, including private duty nursing and therapy services ("patient revenue") and from the delivery of durable medical equipment and nutritional products to patients ("product revenue").
+The services provided by the Company have no fixed duration and can be terminated by the patient or the facility at any time, and therefore, each treatment is its own standalone contract.
 Incremental costs of obtaining a contract are expensed as incurred due to the short-term nature of the contracts.